Dabendorf/INF237-AlgoritmeEngineering/README.md

 - Odd cycle detection via bipartite graph detection, looping through the graph given all nodes colours

 - In the end, return n or n-1 depending on the odd-cycle thing

+### Sliding, searching, and sorting

+#### Tired Terry
+Terry has a sleep pattern of size n (repeating) consisting of seconds of sleep (Z) or awakeness (W).
+Given a period of seconds p, how many seconds i are there for which intervals [i-p+1, i] he was sleeping for less than d seconds?

+Solution:
+- Append the list of letters by the length of p-1 and make a sliding window of size p over it
+- Then count the appearences, compare it to d and count how often its less than d

+- The pythonic way of fancy slicing does not get accepted due to horrible runtime
+- This solution counts number of Z in first window and then just removes the first and adds the next letter to the z-counter